 Knowing the use and difference between author and narrator, we can assume that the voice of the writer is not just a matter of what kind of narrator must be used, mainly if the narrator is not the actual voice of the writer.

 In order to find your voice, first you have to settle your narrator.
-Yes, I know, it seems kind of redundant, but even though the chosen narrator is not the whole voice of the author, it is, for sure, a must in any story.
-If there is no narrator, there will be no story to tell about.
+Yes, I know, it seems kind of redundant, but even though the chosen one is not the whole voice of the author, it is, for sure, a must in any story.
+If there is none, there will be no story to tell about.

 2nd person narrator: This is very difficult to see but still it is considerated as another narrator.
 This narrator tells what a “you” person is doing throughout the story, so the narrator is almost telling the reader, if not doing so, what the proper reader is doing as a character or the protagonist.

-3rd person narrator: This is the most common type of narrator, that talks about others, in third person, being away from the action in the story, an external element or voice.
+3rd person narrator: This is the most common type, that talks about others, in third person, being away from the action in the story, an external element or voice.

 Then, also canonically, there are another three types of narrators, acording to the level of knowledge they have:

-Omniscient narrator: This narrator will know and tell about everything from everybody: their actions are they are seen, their thoughts, their relationships, their feelings… The narrator knows everything about the world he/she is talking about.
+Omniscient narrator: It will know and tell about everything from everybody: their actions are they are seen, their thoughts, their relationships, their feelings… The narrator knows everything about the world he/she is talking about.

-Limited omniscient narrator: This kind of narrator is very similar to the previous one, except for the limitation of his/her knowledge.
+Limited omniscient narrator: It is very similar to the previous one, except for the limitation of his/her knowledge.
 This narrator will know everything about certain characters, or will know everything about certain situations, but not everything about the characters.
 Anyhow, his/her knowledge about the world is cut down because of specific reasons.

-Objective narrator: This narrator will only talk about what is happening on the story, what can be seen; he/she will avoid feelings and thoughts and any element that cannot be perceived by the senses.
+Objective narrator: It will only talk about what is happening on the story, what can be seen; he/she will avoid feelings and thoughts and any element that cannot be perceived by the senses.

 These two categories, about the person and the knowledge used by the narrator, are the typical formulas to create (or settle) the kind of narrator.
 But, during the last years, altogether with the new creative platforms that have come to live, I would like to discuss new kinds of narrators that can be found currently.